 Queer Straight Alliance (GSA) is a student group at HKU if you are an exchange student and want to get to know people. 🙂

 The InFinity has some social events.
 They might be mostly in Chinese, but you can try anyway. 🙂

 For the full list check my LGBTQ Hong Kong: Community Groups post.

 5) What are good events to attend?

-Pink Season aka Hong Kong Pride (October – November)
+Pink Season one of Hong Kong’s Month-long Prides (October – November)

 Hong Kong Gay and Lesbian Film Festival: HKGLFF (September)

 This festival has films over several weeks, usually in September.
 It basically leads right into Pink Season.
 If you’re planning a trip, make sure you check regularly for ticket sales!

 It stands for International Day Against Homophobia, Transphobia, and Biphobia in Hong Kong, and there’s usually at least one main event, with some other corporate-sponsored ones during the week.